-Do You Use "Reverse Psychology"?
+Do You Use "Reverse Psychology?"
 Stop Right Now!

 Posted Apr 08, 2011

-Did reading the title of this blog post make you want to use "Reverse Psychology"?
+Did reading the title of this blog post make you want to use "reverse psychology?"

-But how often do you use any form of "Reverse Psychology"?
+But how often do you use any form of reverse psychology?

-In the January, 2011 issue of the journal, "Social Influence", researchers from the Universities of Toronto, Central Arkansas (Conway) and Western Ontario surveyed over 200 college students around their use of "Reverse Psychology" and several other influence strategies.
-They started with an example of "Reverse Psychology" so that participants would know what they meant by the term.
+In the January 2011 issue of the journal, Social Influence, researchers from the Universities of Toronto, Central Arkansas (Conway) and Western Ontario surveyed over 200 college students around their use of reverse psychology and several other influence strategies.
+They started with an example of reverse psychology so that participants would know what they meant by the term.

-An example of "Reverse Psychology"
+An example of reverse psychology

 Let's imagine you and a friend are deciding what movie you are going to see together.
 The choice is between "The King's Speech" and "The Social Network," and your true desire is to see "The Social Network."
 Would you ever intentionally and emphatically tell your friend that you really wanted to see "The King's Speech," in an effort to get them to argue in favor of the other?
-If you have, you've used "Reverse Psychology."
+If you have, you've used reverse psychology.

-The good news is that, if you need to influence someone, you have a number of doable and effective strategies at your disposal, and based on this study, "Reverse Psychology" is frequently one of the choices.
+The good news is that, if you need to influence someone, you have a number of doable and effective strategies at your disposal, and based on this study, reverse psychology is frequently one of the choices.
 The bad news, however, is that most people don't know how to pick the right strategy for a given situation.

 But for people who are resistant to change, simple requests and compliance strategies generally don't work and can even backfire.
-This is where "Reverse Psychology" comes in especially handy.
-However, you will need to modify the strategy a bit, because simply saying to, let's say Charlie Sheen, "You totally don't need rehab; you're completely fine!" might lead him to wholeheartedly agree because his desire to prove his very public statements that he is totally ok and in fact great is stronger than the effects of the simplistic version of "Reverse Psychology."
+This is where reverse psychology comes in especially handy.
+However, you will need to modify the strategy a bit, because simply saying to, let's say Charlie Sheen, "You totally don't need rehab; you're completely fine!" might lead him to wholeheartedly agree because his desire to prove his very public statements that he is totally ok and in fact great is stronger than the effects of the simplistic version of reverse psychology.

-In order to harness the power of "Reverse Psychology" with resistant people, we need to use it to do what is referred to as "reinforcing autonomy," which is a critical component of Motivational Interviewing (developed by Drs.
-William Miller & Stephen Rollnick in 1991), the only scientifically-supported, conversation-based approach to motivating a wide variety of resistant people, from the emergency room to the board room, and which is the basis of my research and new book, "Instant Influence" (Little, Brown & Co., May 9th).
+In order to harness the power of reverse psychology with resistant people, we need to use it to do what is referred to as "reinforcing autonomy," which is a critical component of Motivational Interviewing (developed by Drs.
+William Miller & Stephen Rollnick in 1991), the only scientifically-supported, conversation-based approach to motivating a wide variety of resistant people, from the emergency room to the board room, and which is the basis of my research and new book, Instant Influence.

-In order to reinforce autonomy in a "Reverse Psychology" format, you argue against the influencER (You) vs. the thing you would like the influencee (e.g., Mr. Sheen) to do (in Mr. Sheen's case, go to rehab).
-Instead of telling Charlie Sheen he doesn't need to go to rehab, you tell him that you cannot make him to do anything that he doesn't want to do, even if you feel you have evidence to back up your advice, and that only he can decide what's best for him.
+In order to reinforce autonomy in a reverse psychology format, you argue against the influencer (you) vs. the thing you would like the influencee (e.g., Mr. Sheen) to do (in Mr. Sheen's case, go to rehab).
+Instead of telling Charlie Sheen that he doesn't need to go to rehab, you tell him that you cannot make him do anything that he doesn't want to do, even if you feel you have evidence to back up your advice, and that only he can decide what's best for him.